homotechsual/homotechsualdocs/docs/haloapi/index.md

 1. Grant the application the permissions required for your purposes.
 *Generally speaking you want to limit the API to only the permissions it needs to do the job you're scripting for.*

+## Known Issues

+Not all of Halo's API endpoints are implemented but all documented endpoints have been implemented in this module, along with many other undocumented endpoints.
+Want an endpoint / functionality implemented?
+Log an issue on [GitHub](https://github.com/homotechsual/haloapi/issues) and we'll see if we can implement it, alternatively you can implement it yourself.

+For little used or one-off endpoints you can call `Invoke-HaloRequest` directly to reuse the same authentication token/connection and run arbitrary requests.
+See the [cmdlet documentation](docs/haloapi/Invoke-HaloRequest.md) for more information.